About the book

-Politics, race, cries of injustice towards blacks, colonialism, lack of economic opportunity for blacks, the death penalty and the UK’s role in the final decision to hang the men, all converged to make this the most confrontational and deadly era in Bermuda’s history.
+Politics, race, cries of racial injustice, colonialism, lack of economic opportunity for blacks, the death penalty and the UK’s role in the final decision to hang the men, all converged to make this the most confrontational and deadly era in Bermuda’s history.

 “Island Flames” draws on close to two hundred separate sources, including interviews with former Foreign Secretary, Lord David Owen, former Bermuda Premiers Sir John Swan and Alex Scott – the last surviving Bermudian member of the Pitt Commission – embodied to help the country heal.
 Professor Michael Banton, a key member of the Commission, offered his views on why the Commission’s Report stood the test of time.
 Several themes emerge through “Island Flames” as it guides the reader through a decade of political, social and racial tension, violence and attempts to overthrow the symbols of UK authority in Bermuda:

 The impact of the 1965 and 1968 riots

 The flip flopping of UK policy on hangings in the colonies.

 The breakdown in the relationship between Bermuda Governor, Sir Peter Ramsbotham and the Foreign Secretary, Dr. David Owen at a critical time.

 Denial by many UK MP’s that Bermuda’s race problems were as bad as reported.

 How last ditch efforts to prevent the executions, failed.